 Attendance and participation are a must to be able to do well in this class.
-I will be taking roll every week.
-Logging into D2L and completing assignments will also be used to determine attendance.
-All students are expected to be present, and attendance will be reflected in your Daily Work grade and will be worth 5% of your overall grade.
-In addition, students must participate in class each week in order to receive full points for this category.
+Logging into D2L and completing assignments will be used to determine attendance.
+All students are expected to be completing all assignments, and attendance will be reflected in your Daily Work grade and will be worth 5% of your overall grade.